 Spring (March-May) and Fall (October) schedules can be 1/2 of the summer schedule.

 Turn irrigation system off during winter (December thru February).
 Water manually if needed.
 Irrigating during the winter months usually is not necessary, due to the regular rain events and wastewater averaging.

-It only takes one inch of water to penetrate to this depth.
-To determine how long it takes to water one inch, put out several tuna fish cans, cat food cans, jellyroll pan (or any flat-sided container) on the yard and turn on the water.
-Let the water run for 20 minutes (or whatever time you choose).
-After this time, measure how much water is in the can.
+It only takes 1 inch of water to penetrate to this depth.
+To determine how long it takes to water 1 inch, place several tuna or cat food cans, (or any flat-sided container) throughout the yard and turn on the water.
+Let the water run for 20 minutes (or however long you choose), then measure how much water is in the can.
 Now you know it takes 20 minutes to water 1/2 inch (or whatever measurement you came up with).

-Drip, soaker hoses, or individual spray emitters are ideal for keeping water close to roots of the plant, where the plant needs it, rather than spraying into the air and on the leaves.
+Drip and soaker hoses, or individual spray emitters are ideal for keeping water close to the roots, rather than spraying into the air and on the leaves.